 While a starter can be created using gluten-free (GF) flour and water, having an established starter with an established food source (brown rice flour) brings simplicity to the process.

 Because the starter comes in a dehydrated state, your first step will be to rehydrate and activate the starter.
 This can be done using the following instructions:

-- After 8-12 hours, feed the starter: mix in ½ cup water and a scant ½ cup GF flour.
-Stir vigorously.
+- After 12-24 hours, feed the starter with an additional ½ cup of flour and ½ cup water.
+Stir thoroughly

 - Once starter is bubbling reliably within a few hours of being fed, feed for two more cycles, then maintain fresh starter at room temperature or cover tightly and place in the refrigerator and proceed to maintenance feeding stage.

 The starter must be fed at regular intervals in order to ensure a vigorous, healthy leavening agent.